HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 state$.subscribe(updateComponentState)
 ```

-To avoid memory leak, we also need to unsubscribe.
-Instead of unsubscribe, we can just complete the stream on disconnect/destroy of component
+To avoid memory leaks, we also need to unsubscribe.
+Instead of unsubscribe, we can just complete the stream on disconnect/destroy of the component.

-For that RxJS having `takeUntil` operator.
-Lets use that
+For that RxJS has `takeUntil` operator.
+Let's use that.

 ```ts
 state$.pipe(